ashbythorpe/selenider/tests/testthat/_snaps/format.md

       print(element)
     Output
       A selenider element selecting:
-      The first element with css selector ".myclass", xpath ".//a", and link text "Link".
+      The first element with css selector ".myclass", xpath ".//a", and name "name".

 ---